confio/poe-contracts/contracts/tg4-engagement/README.md

 for client API) can do the same, and also query the admin address as well as paginate over all members.

-Also this contract provides api for behavior similar to EIP2222 standard, which allows for automatic split rewards sent to this contract proportionally to members points.
+Also, this contract provides api for behavior similar to EIP2222 standard, which allows for automatic split rewards sent to this contract proportionally to members points.